WHY A GREAT MANY COME TO ‘WOLFSSCHANZE’ (POLAND) AND VERY FEW GIVE CREDIT TO ‘WEHRWOLF’ (UKRAINE)

 KASINO / OFFICERS CLUB

 It should be stated, that the German world ‘CASINO’, in the context of Wehrmacht and the Second World War, in particular, had a little in common with gambling and roulette (yet also among the leisure) and on the other hand, can be attributed as the officer’s club, a premise for the officers to spend their free time.
 Such kind of the establishment lies beyond the prerogative of ‘Wehrwolf’ or any of purely Hitler’s headquarters and could be found in the historiography of the German concentration camps, including the large wooden Casino next to the Auschwitz-1, I have covered early this year.
 The ‘Wehrwolf’ version of the Casino was the largest erection on the facility, made, as it was, of three connected wooden buildings.
 In addition to the fact, that the officers used to perform their leisure within these walls, Adolf Hitler used to have an everyday lunch with the military command inside the Casino (until the infamous dispute, the arrival of stenographers in September 1942).
 Every piece of the provision, served at the table inside the Casino, was thoroughly tested by an assigned officer and later pre-tested before being brought to Hitler.
-The summer terrace of the Casino once faced Hitler’s personal house and a bunker, distanced of few dozens meters.
+In wider means, the residents of Hitler’s Ukrainian HQ used to carry out a tasting of foods at the time, when Ukraine experienced the most severe forced food confiscation by the Germans in Autumn 1942.
+The summer terrace of the Casino once faced Hitler’s house and a bunker, distanced of few dozens of meters.
 The fragments and foundation of the former Casino are now covered with grass and trees and the multiple small pits were no more than post-war efforts of the locals to find some valuables and scrap metal.

 HITLER’S HOME AND BUNKER